iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 If the cluster has enough resources automatically a new Hornet node will be spawned and peered with your original one.

-You will notice that one more Pod `(hornet-set-1`) will be running,
+You will notice that one more Pod `(hornet-set-1`) will be running:

 ```sh
 kubectl get pods -n tangle -o=wide